-But now, in 2018, the North End functions more as a tourist destination, almost like the Italian section at Epcot Center for neoliberal tourists so they can be deluded that they are experiencing “authentic” Italian-American culture: the North End has been stripped of itself as a unique place and reconfigured as a weird consumer tourist space in the dimension of something that even Jean Baudrillard would scratch his head at.
+But now, in 2019, the North End functions more as a tourist destination, almost like the Italian section at Epcot Center for tourists so they can feel themselves to be experiencing “authentic” Italian-American culture: the North End has been stripped of its unique place-ness and reconfigured as a globalized consumer tourist space in the dimension of something that even Jean Baudrillard would scratch his head at.

 - Smith, H. The worlds religions.